Long Road to Ruin

 "Long Road to Ruin" is the second single from the Foo Fighters' sixth studio album Echoes, Silence, Patience & Grace.
 The music video was released on November 1, 2007, with the single released on December 3, 2007.
 The video features an appearance by actress Rashida Jones, and was directed by Jesse Peretz, who had previously collaborated with the band for "Big Me", "Learn to Fly", "The One", and "Low".

 Commercial release

 "Long Road to Ruin" topped the Billboard Modern Rock Tracks chart for seven consecutive weeks and reached number two on the Mainstream Rock Tracks in early 2008.
 It peaked at number 89 on the Billboard Hot 100.
-The song's number-one position on the Modern Rock chart, gave the Foo Fighters a record-setting feat by becoming the first act to reach number one on the chart in each of four consecutive years.
+The song's number-one position on the Modern Rock chart gave the Foo Fighters a record-setting feat by becoming the first act to reach number one on the chart in each of four consecutive years.

 In the United Kingdom, "Long Road to Ruin" peaked in the top 40 of the UK Singles Chart and number one on the UK Rock Chart.

+"Long Road to Ruin" was the most played rock song in Canada in 2008.